Two-pot retirement system

 Savings component

-The savings component will allow for one withdrawal of at least R2 000 per tax year (1 March to end February) before retirement.
-At retirement, any remaining balance can be taken as cash or used to purchase an annuity.
+The savings component allows for one withdrawal of at least R2 000 per tax year (1 March to end-February) before retirement.
+At retirement, any remaining balance can be taken as cash or used to purchase a retirement income product, such as a living annuity or a guaranteed life annuity.

 Allan Gray - Investment expertise